 But no matter how much players liked the course and the community supported the event, the Jonesboro Open wouldn't have stayed on the Disc Golf Pro Tour if it hadn't been run smoothly year after year.
 As our article "What Do Pro Disc Golfers Want Most From Tournaments?" shows, pros care a lot about tournament directors running events well.
 And Pietz has been up to the job from day one.

 Pietz is the biggest reason the Jonesboro Open was added to the tour without the event having existed before.
 He has worked in college athletics and event management for over two decades, so organizing a disc golf tournament is just another day on the job for him.

 "I've done 20 years of working sold-out concerts, working Final Fours, and working Sugar Bowls, Independence Bowls, and Cotton Bowls," he said.
 "My entire career has been large event management.
 I was able to let Steve know that if I can put 30,000-40,000 people into a football stadium every other Saturday, then I think I could handle a disc golf event."

 With that sort of experience, Pietz naturally executed the event like the DGPT expected from year one and has established the Jonesboro Open as a staple on tour, turning a little-known town in Arkansas into a must-visit destination for disc golfers in the process.

 The Jonesboro Open has also become an opportunity to create an even greater impact.
 In 2021, the tournament partnered with St. Jude Children's Research Hospital.
 Headquartered in Memphis, Tennessee, St. Jude is only an hour drive from the Disc Side of Heaven course.
-The event raised $45,000 for St. Jude's last year.
+The event has raised over $90,000 in total for St. Jude's so far.